• About us

 What are the differences from white gold?

 The price of platinum has traditionally been higher than that of gold.
-Because of scarcity and, of course, because of a more favorable price, white gold was once developed to replace it.
+Due to scarcity and, of course, a more favorable price, white gold was developed as a substitute.
 Platinum is naturally "white" and can therefore be used in its pure form, while white gold is an alloy of gold with other non-precious metals (nowadays mainly palladium) to make the gold white.
-This and the fact that the specific gravity of gold is lower than platinum makes white gold once cheaper.
-Over the years, goldsmiths have done their best to give white gold the cool color of platinum.
-Nowadays, a layer of rhodium is often even applied to white gold jewelry to give it a white luster, something we at Charlotte Vogel Jewelry deliberately do not do(read why not here).
+This, and the fact that the specific gravity of gold is lower than that of platinum, meant that white gold was once cheaper.
+Over the years, goldsmiths have done their utmost to give white gold the cool color of platinum.
+Nowadays, a layer of rhodium is often applied to white gold jewelry to give it a white sheen, something we at Charlotte Vogel Jewelry deliberately do not do (read here why not).

 Why choose this beautiful metal?